 By Stephen M. Flatow/JNS

-Stephen M. Flatow, a vice president of the Religious Zionists of America, is an attorney in New Jersey.
-He is the father of Alisa Flatow, who was murdered in an Iranian-sponsored Palestinian terrorist attack in 1995.
-He may be contacted at firstname.lastname@example.org.
+Stephen M. Flatow, a vice president of the Religious Zionists of America, is an attorney in New Jersey and the father of Alisa Flatow, who was murdered in an Iranian-sponsored Palestinian terrorist attack in 1995, three other daughters and nine granddaughters.